flutter/flutter/specs/ui.md

                  note that stylus buttons can be pressed even when the pointer is not "down"

+                 e.g. if the left mouse button and the right mouse button are pressed at the same time, the value will be 3 (bits 1 and 2); if the right mouse button and the back button are pressed at the same time, the value will be 10 (bits 2 and 4)

            down: true if the pointer is down (in pointer-down event or subsequent pointer-move events); false otherwise (in